Loan Sharks – MABS Investigates

 - I urgently need money and feel I have nowhere else to turn, what can I do?

 How do I know if I am borrowing from a loan shark?

 All legal moneylenders must hold a licence and the Central Bank keeps a register.
 If you are wondering whether the person who has offered you a loan is a legal money lender or a loan shark, you can contact the Central Bank of Ireland on 01 2246000.

 Loan sharks work in different ways in different communities, but common tactics can include:

 - Targeting you with an offer of a loan, at the shops or post office when you are collecting benefits.
-Other ways include through social media or online, where people can also be scammed through 'advance fee fraud' techniques(opens in new tab).
+Other ways include emails, social media or online, where people can also be scammed through ‘advance fee fraud’ techniques.

 - Targeting younger people, older or someone they think might be isolated from other supports in a community.

 - They will not usually offer you any written agreement about the loan (remember, even if they do provide an agreement, it has no legal standing as the money has been illegally lent).

 - They will usually not ask for paperwork from you and make it seem easy to get the money or goods you need.
 Remember, as the saying goes, ‘if it seems too good to be true, then it probably is.’

 - They may, however, require that you give them some form of security – such as your passport, driving licence or even your bank card.